-Similar to DNOs, National Grid ESO also publish a range of network data and capacity reports as shown in Figure 14.
-There are similarities between the scope of the DNO and National Grid ESO documents, but also differences in detail such as the timelines and the information they include.
+National Grid ESO (with input from the TOs) publish a range of reports (as shown in Figure 14) to give a view of future requirements and the capability of the GB transmission network as well as recommendations on network development that should 'Proceed' during the coming year.
+There are similarities between the scope of the DNO and the National Grid ESO documents, but also differences in detail such as the timelines and the information they include.